kgao9/AlphaBeta-Puning/README.md

 Also the print method isn't as visual as I would like, but it is "visualizable."

+One more thing - classes and execuatable are in one file when they don't need to be - it was just so I could turn in the assignment.

 Also the documentation should be better.
 Other than that, the logic is sound.